 Why is this smoothie healthier?

 Oranges and bananas are naturally loaded with sugar, so it’s not necessary to add additional sugars to this recipe.
-Other smoothies may contain extra sugars from honey, maple syrup, processed orange juice, or sweetened non-dairy beverages.

-Ingredients, Notes, and Tips for Healthier Orange Creamsicle Smoothie:
+Ingredients for Healthier Orange Creamsicle Smoothie:

 Fresh orange: you will need to peel and remove all the pith from it (the pith is that spongy white stuff between the peel and the orange).
 The pith is very bitter and it will alter the taste, so it’s best to remove it.

 Banana: frozen banana is preferred, but it won’t be a deal-breaker.